sarahkalen/CS50/README.md

 -Caesar's Cipher

-A simple encryption program in C by shifting user-inputted text a user-inputted number of positions in the alphabet.
+A simple encryption program in C that works by shifting user-inputted text a user-inputted number of positions down the alphabet.

 -Vigenère’s cipher